MultiScan SDK can be thought of as an abstraction layer of the various scan technologies that AHI offer:

 MultiScan SDK is the gateway to AHI's collective scan technologies, dubbed as "CompleteScan".
 The idea being that as AHI's portfolio of scan technologies grow, the App developer does not need to up-skill or have custom code for each specific scan technology being integrated.
 This is achieved by abstracting the scan technologies to four primary functions:

 Configure AHI scan services with the associated service token, as provided by AHI.
-This establishes AHI MultiScan SDK to associate with the specific partner and app identification.
-This is important for many reasons, but primarily locking client to specific partner deployment, billing arrangement, and geo-location needs as required.
+This establishes AHI MultiScan SDK to associate with the specific client and app identification.
+This is important for many reasons, but primarily locking client to specific cloud deployment, billing arrangement, and geo-location needs as required.

 User authorization to the MultiScan services.
 This is to identify which user is requesting access to the AHI services and their associated scan credit (if "Scan Control" service is enabled).
 Likewise, it provides an opportunity to specifically block and enable a user if required.